automationbroker/apb/docs/developers.md

 $ base64 apb.yml
 dmVyc2lvbjogMS4wCm5hbWU6IG1lZGlhd2lraS1hcGIKZGVzY3JpcHRpb246IE1lZGlhd2lraSBh # <- base64 encoded apb.yml
 ```
-This will return the base64 encoded `apb.yml` which you can copy and paste into the `Dockerfile` under the `LABEL` `com.redhat.apb.spec` like so:
+This will return the base64 encoded `apb.yml` which you can copy and paste into the `Dockerfile` under the `apb.spec` label like so:
 ```
 LABEL "com.redhat.apb.spec"=\
 "dmVyc2lvbjogMS4wCm5hbWU6IG1lZGlhd2lraS1hcGIKZGVzY3JpcHRpb246IE1lZGlhd2lraSBh"